lukes/herald/README.md

 Herald
 ====

 Herald is a simple Growl notifier for Twitter, RSS, or email.

-Pass Herald some keywords and sources, and you'll be notified when these keywords appear in your sources.
+Pass Herald some keywords and sources, and you'll be notified when your keywords appear in the sources.

 Installation
 ------------